 In 2012, fans were shocked when a virtual Tupac appeared at Coachella.
-Since then, holograms have become a more prominent component of the live concert experience.
+Since then, hologram tours have become a prominent component.

 Powered by an overhead projector, tilted piece of glass and mylar screen, Tupac Shakur was received with an eruption of cheers as he yelled “What the fuck is up Coachella?” to tens of thousands of spectators in The Palm Desert.
 The rapper’s posthumous comeback, nearly 16 years after his death, kicked off with a rendition of “Hail Mary.”

 Tupac Shakur’s likeness “graced” the Coachella stage via hologram as part of a headlining performance alongside Dr. Dre and Snoop Dogg.
 The performance was visually stunning.
 The hologram looked exactly like Pac and had the same mannerisms as the legendary rapper.
 Naturally, the performance erected reactions and commentary during the set and in the days, weeks, and months that followed.
 The conversations were multi-faceted, but much of the initial chatter surrounded the possibilities of a fully-fledged holographic Shakur tour routed across the United States and internationally.
 Dr. Dre instantly refuted such claims.
 “Get it right.
 I want to get rid of all the rumors out there.
 This was not done for a tour,” he said.
 However, when asked about a future tour including a hologram of Shakur, he said: “we’ll see.”

 Coachella 2012 brought with it a spectacle that transcended the Empire Polo field stages and became a permanent fixture in hip-hop culture and a reference-point for concert events to follow.
 A Shakur hologram tour has yet to occur.
 But the usage of holograms has only grown.